ContainerSSH/test/README.md

 ## Starting the Kerberos service

-The Kerberos service uses DNS records published under `TESTING.CONTAINERSSH.IO`.
 You can start the Kerberos service and then use it to authenticate like this:

 ```go
 package your_test